Sulfur dioxide: Air pollution

+Control measures

-Sulfur dioxide is a major air pollutant and has significant impacts upon human health.
-In addition, the concentration of sulfur dioxide in the atmosphere can influence the habitat suitability for plant communities, as well as animal life.
-Sulfur dioxide emissions are a precursor to acid rain and atmospheric particulates.
-Due largely to the US EPA's Acid Rain Program, the U.S. has had a 33% decrease in emissions between 1983 and 2002.
-This improvement resulted in part from flue-gas desulfurization, a technology that enables SO2 to be chemically bound in power plants burning sulfur-containing coal or oil.
+Due largely to the US EPA's Acid Rain Program, the U.S. has had a 33% decrease in emissions between 1983 and 2002 (see table).
+This improvement resulted in part from flue-gas desulfurization, a technology that enables SO2 to be chemically bound in power plants burning sulfur-containing coal or petroleum.

 In particular, calcium oxide (lime) reacts with sulfur dioxide to form calcium sulfite: